OpenArabicPE/convert_tei-to-bibliographic-data/README.md

 Everything is built upon `<tei:biblStruct>` as an intermediate format and XPath functions.
 The XSLT is split into basic stylesheets for  functions (file name: `...-functions.xsl`) and stylesheets applying these functions.
 Note that the functions make use of the `oape` namespace, which is mapped to `xmlns:oape="https://openarabicpe.github.io/ns"`.

-Altough it is advised to download the code and run it locally, everything should work with life-calls to the GitHub Pages branch of this repository at `https://openarabicpe.github.io/convert_tei-to-bibliographic-data/xsl/{name-of-the-xslt}`.
+Although it is advised to download the code and run it locally, everything should work with life-calls to the GitHub Pages branch of this repository at `https://openarabicpe.github.io/convert_tei-to-bibliographic-data/xsl/{name-of-the-xslt}`.

 # XSLT stylesheets
 ## Generate `<tei:biblStruct>` as intermediary format